Domestic Partnership Registration in NY

 - The right to bring a wrongful death claim

-- The right to maintain action in the division of property under the legal processes of marriage
+- The right to maintain an action in the division of property under the legal processes of marriage

 - The right to maintain an action based upon an implied contract for personal services